dotnet/docs/docs/csharp/nullable-references.md

 ---
 # Nullable reference types

-*Nullable reference types* refers to a group of features that minimize the likelihood that your code causes the runtime to throw <xref:System.NullReferenceException?displayProperty=nameWithType>. *Nullable reference types* includes three features that help you avoid these exceptions, including the ability to explicitly mark a reference type as *nullable*:
+*Nullable reference types* are a group of features that minimize the likelihood that your code causes the runtime to throw <xref:System.NullReferenceException?displayProperty=nameWithType>.
+Three features that help you avoid these exceptions, including the ability to explicitly mark a reference type as *nullable*:

 - Improved static flow analysis that determines if a variable might be `null` before dereferencing it.
 - Attributes that annotate APIs so that the flow analysis determines *null-state*.